zmanion/SBOM/CISA_WG_tracker.md

 The concept of VEX grew out of SBOM, but VEX is not strictly part of or necessary for SBOM.

+### Participation

+Weekly meetings on Mondays 1000-1100 EDT.
+The VEX WG is also piloting a mailing list.
+To subscribe, send mail to ${group_name}+subscribe@<span>googlegroups.com.
+You can also subscribe and access the list [on the web]((https://groups.google.com/g/cisa-sbom-vex)) using a Google account.
+The name of the list is cisa-sbom-vex.

 ### Standing documents

 [Running Notes](https://docs.google.com/document/d/1uF29lTr0OJ_QwUfuej1EfhFgDIziEj5U1x_bZ3V_8bQ)